ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 #### The Ureu-Bradley potential

+The Ureu-Bradley potential describes cross-terms (correlation between bond length and bond angle).
 The presence of cross-terms in a force field reflects couplings between the internal coordinates.
 As a bond angle is decreased, it is found that the adjacent bonds stretch to reduce the interaction between the 1,3 atoms.

 The Urey-Bradley term is defined as a (noncovalent) spring between the outer *i* and *k* atoms of a bonded triplet *ijk*.
 It is approximated by a harmonic function describing oscillation about an equilibrium distance *r<sub>ub</sub>* with force constant *k<sub>ub</sub>*: